2026 NBA All-Star Game: All-Star Game

+Coaches

+Detroit Pistons' J. B. Bickerstaff, San Antonio Spurs' Mitch Johnson, and Toronto Raptors' Darko Rajaković were selected as the All-Star Game head coaches.

+J. B. Bickerstaff, head coach of Eastern Conference leader Detroit Pistons, earned a coaching spot on January 24.
+Although the Oklahoma City Thunder have the best record in the Western Conference through February 1, their head coach, Mark Daigneault, was ineligible to coach in the All-Star Game because he had coached in the 2025 game and league rules prohibit a coach from coaching in consecutive All-Star Games.
+Mitch Johnson, head coach of the San Antonio Spurs, earned a coaching spot on February 1.
+On February 3, it was announced that Darko Rajaković, head coach of the Toronto Raptors, would coach Team World, having the most wins among non-American head coaches in the regular season.

 Rosters

 As had been the case in previous years, the rosters for the All-Star Game were selected through a voting process.
 The fans could vote through the NBA website.
 The player will be selected, regardless of playing position.
 The starters will be chosen by the fans, media, and current NBA players.
 Fans made up 50% of the vote, and NBA players and media each comprised 25% of the vote.
 The five players who received the highest cumulative vote totals in each conferences were named the All-Star starters.
 NBA head coaches voted for the reserves for their respective conferences, none of which could be players from their own team.
 Each coach selected two guards, three frontcourt players and two wild cards, with each selected player ranked in order of preference within each category.
 If a multi-position player was to be selected, coaches were encouraged to vote for the player at the position that was "most advantageous for the All-Star team", regardless of where the player was listed on the All-Star ballot or the position he was listed in box scores.
 If the selection process does not yield 16 American players and 8 international players, NBA Commissioner Adam Silver will make the necessary selections to complete the rosters.

+The All-Star Game starters were announced on January 19, 2026.
+Cade Cunningham of the Detroit Pistons, Jalen Brunson of the New York Knicks, and Tyrese Maxey of the Philadelphia 76ers were announced as the starting guards in the East, earning their second, third, and second all-star appearances, respectively.
+Giannis Antetokounmpo of the Milwaukee Bucks and Jaylen Brown of the Boston Celtics were named the frontcourt starters in the East, earning their tenth and fifth all-star appearances, respectively.